cooldragon12/game-with-ai-using-NEAT/README.md

 ### [main.py](main.py)
 Contains the driver code for the game.
 It initializes the game and runs the main game loop.

-## Missing Features
-Below is a list of features that are missing from the game:
-- [ ] Score functionality
-- [ ] Test AI -- The AI training
-- [ ] Game Over Screen
-- [ ] Pause functionality
-- [ ] Character Selection
-- [ ] AI vs. Player mode

 Note: Cchanges might be applied as we progress in the development of the game.